-Fela, who he’s been collaborating and touring with for so long used to have an immediate understanding of the situations, he explains.
-“He could be a leader of course, but also a straight fellow man whenever necessary.
-He was unique, even during the periods that saw him taken into addictions.
-Never had to complain about him, as long as everything was cool on my side, knowing that I just had to take my distance whenever it was not the case…”
+Fela whom he’s been collaborating and touring with for so long used to have an immediate understanding of the situations, he explains.
+“He could be a leader of course.
+But also a straight fellow man whenever necessary.
+He was unique.
+Even during the periods when he was into his addictions.
+I never had to complain about him, as long as everything was cool on my side.
+Knowing that I just had to take my distance whenever it was not the case…”

 One would have to wait for another bit though before seeing the birth of Afrobeat… “Fela had booked me in order to play Jazz classics”, he explains.
-“Let’s never forget that he was originally a Jazz musician and he felt like obliged to play so for the Nigerian crowd.
+“Let’s never forget that he was originally a Jazz musician and he felt like in the obligation to play so for the Nigerian crowd.
 Classic Jazz was good for American people, but not for the Africans.
 This is how we started incoporating elements from the West Coast (in the vein of the famous Makossa such as integrated by Manu Dibango).
-What used to be called High-Life Jazz back then.
-Then, 4 years later, while we were in Ghana, a promoter came at us with the idea of Afrobeat to put a name to our music, and the rest is history…” But what is Afrobeat?
+What we used to call High-Life Jazz back then.
+Then, 4 years later, while we were in Ghana, a promoter came at us with the idea of Afrobeat to put a name to our music.
+Then the rest is history…” But what is Afrobeat?

-“I’m always searching for themes lyrically speaking, expect subjects related with love which I’m not interested in on a personal level, unless being for a guest.
+“I’m always searching for themes lyrically speaking.
+Expect subjects in connection with love which I’m not interested in on a personal level.
+Unless being for a guest.
 I’m not neither into like politically engaged things, like Fela or Femi.